 But where do you begin?
 Here we cover a few ways to maximize your video promotion outside of YouTube.

-Cross-promote your YouTube channel
+Cross-promote your YouTube channel on your other platforms

 Promoting your videos in relevant online communities is another excellent way to distribute your content.
 Are you part of a Slack community or Facebook group for your industry or niche?
 Identify the communities you can share your videos with to expand your reach.

 Pro tip: It’s always easier to make the most of what’s already working rather than trying to find new channels to promote your videos.
 Check out which channels are already working best for your content with the Referring Traffic metric in your YouTube Analytics dashboard.
 This metric will help you identify which sources are the most popular in sending traffic to your channel.

 Collaborate with other creators and YouTubers